-4 Tips For Teaching Your Child A New Language With Music
+4 Tips For Teaching Your Child A Foreign Language With Music

 Music is powerful stuff.

 We all know what it feels like when a tune gets stuck in your head.

 You know, when you can’t recall what you ate for dinner 5 minutes ago but you can somehow remember all the lyrics to Britney’s greatest hits from 2001 ...even when you totally can’t stand them.

 And it just so happens music is an effective and easy (yay for easy!) way to begin introducing your kids to a new language - without the overwhelm.